 Thus, Gifted Jawns was launched.
 They have an attorney on retainer just in case.
 He encouraged them to go business when Mark sought his advice.

-Governor Phil Murphy is in the midst of a re-election campaign enjoying the full support of his progressive and moderate establishment Democratic allies.
-He does not appear eager to crack down on gifting entrepreneurs.
-Moreover, NJ Cannabis Regulatory Commission (CRC) Chair Dianna Houenou has encouraged noted cannabis entrepreneur Ed “NJWeedman” Forchion and gifting entrepreneurs inspired by him to apply for a license.
+Governor Phil Murphy is in the midst of a re-election campaign.
+He is enjoying the full support of his progressive and moderate establishment Democratic allies.
+Murphy does not appear eager to crack down on gifting entrepreneurs.
+Moreover, NJ Cannabis Regulatory Commission (CRC) Chair Dianna Houenou has encouraged cannabis entrepreneur Ed “NJWeedman” Forchion and gifting entrepreneurs inspired by him to apply for a license.

 They are interested in getting a vertical license.